-Pseudomonas aeruginosa Infection, Symptoms & Treatment?
+Pseudomonas aeruginosa Symptoms, Infection & Treatment

 More and more people are becoming aware of the dangers of legionella, the bacteria that causes the potentially fatal Legionnaires’ disease.
 But legionella isn’t the only water-borne bacteria that can be dangerous and that people should be aware of.
+Other water borne pathogens that are now causing concern, especially in healthcare environments include Pseudomonas, Mycobacteria and Stenotrophomonas maltophilia.
+In this article we take a look in more detail at Pseudomonas aeruginosa, routes to infection, symptoms and treatments.

 Pseudomonas aeruginosa: What is it?